Arab separatism in Khuzestan: 2016

 In July 2016, Ahwazi militants of the al-Farouq Brigade of the Ahwazi National Resistance blew up pipelines in the Johar as-Sabaa' district on two occasions.
 Reportedly, members of the al-Farouq Brigade managed to escape after the operation despite the efforts of the security forces and Revolutionary Guards.
 According to Algemeiner, the group responsible for the 11 and 17 July attacks was Suqour al-Ahvaz.

 In August 2016, Iran executed three men charged with committing an attack in April 2015 which led to the death of three Iranian policemen in Khuzestan province.

 In October 2016, a young girl was killed when Iranian security forces attempted to arrest her father.

 2017

 In early April 2017, an Ahwazi activist was killed by Basij militia in Ma’shour city.
 In October 2017, Ahmad Mullah Nissi, head of the Arab Struggle Movement for Khuzestan, was assassinated in the Netherlands.

 2018

 Massive demonstrations erupted in Khuzestan in April 2018, spreading from Ahwaz to several large cities of the province.
 Ten people were reportedly killed in a fire during one of those demonstrations, which was blamed on Iranian intelligence services by the protesters.

-On September 22, 2018, a group of terrorists opened fire on an Iranian Revolutionary Guard parade, killing 25 soldiers and civilians in Ahvaz.
+On 22 September 2018, a group of terrorists opened fire on an Iranian Revolutionary Guard parade, killing 25 soldiers and civilians in Ahvaz.
 The Ahvaz National Resistance, an umbrella organization of all armed separatist movements, claimed responsibility for the terror attack.
 The Ahvaz National Resistance and the Islamic State of Iraq and the Levant also claimed responsibility for the attack.
 The Iranian government blamed ISIL for the attack and retaliated.

+2021

+On 15 July 2021, massive riots erupted in Khuzestan fueled by water supply issues.
+Human Rights Activists News Agency (HRANA) identified 6 victims and at least 171 people arrested during the events.

+2022

+In November 2022, at 4-5 people were killed and 15 wounded in the province of Khuzestan in what Iranian state media described as a terrorist attack.
+Two members of the Basij militia were among the dead.
+The violence erupted as Iran's ethnic Arab minority, who mostly live in Khuzestan, have joined weeks of massive protests triggered by the death Iranian woman Mahsa Amini earlier on September.